andyprowl/ape/Ape/docs/Backlog.md

+ - BUG: player flashlight is only applied after first mouse movement
  - Figure out why Blender models get loaded without textures
  - Create separate library for model import units using Assimp
  - Create a library which can be used also from Qt